jlgreathouse/AMD_IBS_Toolkit/README.txt

 As that micro-op flows through the out-of-order back end of the processor, information about the events it causes are stored.
-When the op is retired, the processor is interrupted and the IBS information about the sampled op is made available to the OS through a series of model-specific registers (MSRs).
+When the op is retired, the processor is interrupted and the IBS information about the sampled op is made available to the OS through a series of MSRs

 Depending on the process family, these Op IBS Samples can contain some or all of the following information: